How to Cite a Painting

 APA 7th Edition

-APA includes the medium in brackets, giving a clearer description of the artwork.
+APA includes the medium in brackets as a clarifying descriptor for the artwork type.
+These examples follow the Publication Manual of the American Psychological Association, 7th edition (2020).
 For more examples, check out the official APA page on Artwork References.

 Van Gogh, V. (1889).
 Wheat Field with Cypresses [Painting].
 Metropolitan Museum of Art, New York, NY, United States.